danielle-tremblay/danielle-tremblay.github.io/index.md

 3. Compare segmentation methods
 4. Finalize strategy and begin coding
   - Create a new extension and module
+  - Apply thresholding (k-means)
 5. Create slides before final week of classes
+  - Tibia CT with k-means applied should be included

 # Danielle's Contribution:
 ### _March 6, 2017_